Yantai: Administration

 These are further divided into 148 township-level divisions, including 94 towns, six townships, and 48 subdistricts.

-There is a beautiful and magical place in Yantai.
-It's called CHANGDAO.
-CHANGDAO is the only island county in Shandong Province, consisting of 32 islands.
-The land area of the island is 56.8 square kilometers, the sea area is 3541 square kilometers and the coastline is 187.8 kilometers.
-CHANGDAO is located between Jiaodong Peninsula and Liaodong Peninsula, where the Yellow Sea and the Bohai Sea meet and is located in the connecting belt of the Bohai Sea economic circle.

 Economy

 Yantai is currently the second largest industrial city in Shandong, next to Qingdao.
 However, the region's largest industry is agriculture.
 It is famous throughout China for a particular variety of apple and Laiyang pear, and is home to the country's largest and oldest grape winery, Changyu.

 The county-level city of Longkou is well known throughout China for its production of cellophane noodles.

 Power

 Yantai derives most of its energy from a large coal power plant using bituminous coal, and fitted with coal gasification technology to minimize pollution.
 The plant is located close to Yantai port.
 An attempt to switch northern China from coal to natural gas resulted in shortages, and in 2017 the Chinese government implemented a new plan to convert half of northern China to clean energy for winter heating.
 Haiyang, a city under Yantai's prefecture, is anticipated to meet its total winter heating needs with nuclear power by 2021.